The Port of Nice

 Nice - Trans Cote d'Azur

-Excursions from Nice are run by Gallus and Trans Cote d'Azur - the latter being the same company as SNRTM, described running from Toulon and La Londes on my pages devoted to the Excursion ships of Var.
-I visited Nice in February 2000.
-Gallus were not operating, and their offices were closed.
-(This was still the case on a second visit in August 2000, so they may have ceased trading).
-Trans Cote d'Azur, however, were running two non-landing cruises daily (except Mondays) to Villefranche using the modern vessel Mediterranee IV.
+Excursions from Nice are now run mainly by Trans Cote d'Azur - the latter being the same company as SNRTM, described running from Toulon and La Londes on my pages devoted to the Excursion Ships of Var.
+Even in February in 2000, Trans Cote d'Azur, however, were running two non-landing cruises daily (except Mondays) to Villefranche using the modern vessel Méditerranée IV.
 The Star Cote d'Azur was also in port.
 In summer, Trans Cote d'Azur/SNRTM run trips to St Tropez, San Remo, Monaco etc from Nice, and similar destinations from Cannes.
-Other vessels listed as operating in this area are the Aqua Vision, Jules Verne II and Mediterranee V.
+Other vessels listed as operating in this area are the Aqua Vision, Jules Verne II and Méditerranée V.

 Star Cote d'Azur in Nice.